 - Receiving a positive customer review

 Employee feedback is just one part of the performance management puzzle.

-If you’re interested in learning how Kazoo’s Employee Experience Platform helps managers set and track employee goals, publicly recognize direct reports, and keep a pulse on team morale, check out our overview video or browse our Continuous Performance Management product page.
+If you’re interested in learning how Kazoo’s Employee Experience Platform helps managers set and track employee goals, publicly recognize direct reports, and keep a pulse on team morale, visit our product overview or book a personalized demo to learn how Kazoo can help you.